manymoments/manymoments.github.io/_posts/2019-12-07-consensus-model-for-FLP.md

 With the new definitions, one way to state the validity property is: if all non-faulty parties have the same input $b$ then that initial configuration must be $b$-committed.

 So perhaps all initial configurations are committed?
 The following lemma shows that this is not the case: every protocol that can tolerate even one crash failure must have some initial configuration that is *uncommitted*.

-**Initial Uncommitted Lemma ([Lemma 2 of FLP85](https://lamport.azurewebsites.net/pubs/trans.pdf))**: If $\mathcal{P}$ solves agreement agains at least one crash failure then $\mathcal{P}$ has an initial *uncommitted* configuration.
+**Initial Uncommitted Lemma ([Lemma 2 of FLP85](https://lamport.azurewebsites.net/pubs/trans.pdf))**: If $\mathcal{P}$ solves agreement against at least one crash failure, then $\mathcal{P}$ has an initial *uncommitted* configuration.

 A recurring  **proof pattern** for showing the existence of an uncommitted configuration will appear many times in these three posts.
 We start by stating it in an abstract manner:
 1. Proof by *contradiction*: assume all configurations are either 1-committed or 0-committed.
 2. Define some notion of adjacency.
 Find *two adjacent* configurations $C$ and $C'$ such that $C$ is 1-committed and $C'$ is 0-committed.
 3. Reach a contradiction due to an indistinguishability argument between the two adjacent configuration $C$ and $C'$.
 The adjacency allows the adversary to cause indistinguishability via *crashing of just one* party.

 The **proof** of the Initial Uncommitted Lemma fits this pattern perfectly:
 1. Assume all initial configurations are either 1-committed or 0-committed.
-2. Define two initial configuration as *$i$-adjacent* if the initial value of all parties other than party $i$ are the same.
+2. Define two initial configurations as *$i$-adjacent* if the initial value of all parties other than party $i$ are the same.
 Consider the sequence of adjacent initial configurations: $(1,\dots,1),(0,1,\dots,1),(0,0,1\dots,1),\dots,(0,\dots,0)$.
 Clearly, the leftmost is 1-committed and the rightmost is 0-committed.
 Obviously, there must be some party $i$ such that the two $i$-adjacent configurations $C,C'$ are 0-committed and 1-committed.
 3. Now consider in both worlds $C$ and $C'$ the case where party $i$ immediately crashes.
-These two worlds are indistinguishable for all non-faulty parties which therefore must decided the same value.
+These two worlds are indistinguishable for all non-faulty parties, which, therefore, must decide the same value.
 This is a contradiction.

 So we have shown that any protocol $\mathcal{P}$ must have some initial uncommitted configuration.
 The next two posts will use the existence of this uncommitted configuration and extend it to more rounds!